 BGD’s strength is clearly their specially cut super-ideal stones.
 Of these, the vast majority are their “Brian Gavin Signature” Hearts & Arrows cut round diamonds.
 They also have a small number of super-ideal cut Princess cut diamonds in their stock.

-The final category of diamonds that they carry in their inventory is one that I’m fascinated by.
+The final category of diamonds that BGD has in their inventory is one that I’m fascinated by.
 It’s their “Brian Gavin Blue” collection.
 As you might know from my article on Fluorescence, having a diamond that has either Medium or Strong Blue Fluorescence can be either a blessing or a curse (or neither).

-Part of the time, fluorescence will whiten the appearance of a diamond without adding any negative effects to the appearance of the stone.
+It is common industry belief that fluorescence will whiten the appearance of a diamond.
+This may come without adding any negative effects to the appearance of the stone.
 Other times, the fluorescence will make the stone appear dull and milky – especially when exposed to natural sunlight.

 What’s remarkable is that the diamond market automatically discounts the value of a diamond if it has significant fluorescence written on the certificate – whether or not it negatively affects the diamond’s appearance.

-I generally disuade my readers from buying diamonds with significant fluorescence – unless the diamond can be verified by eye to not have any negative dulling effects.
+I generally dissuade my readers from buying diamonds with significant fluorescence – unless the diamond can be verified in person to not have any negative dulling effects.
 This is exactly why I love the Brian Gavin Blue collection.

 I already had some experience with BGD as I ordered a diamond from them for my Hearts on Fire review.
 For that review, I “purchased” a 1.02 H SI1 Hearts and Arrows diamond loose so I could have full access to the diamond in order to inspect it thoroughly.